 “Can Jorge’s dads get married?
 I thought two men couldn’t get married.”

-“Yes, his dads can get married now.
-This summer the Supreme Court of the United States decided that all the states should allow two men, two women, or a man and a woman to get married.”
+"Yes, his dads can get married.
+The U.S. Supreme Court decided in a court case that all the states should allow people of the same gender to get married."

-“Two men or two women can also get married in a lot of other countries around the world.”
+"People of the same gender can get married in over 25 other countries around the world."